-Kemin Resources plc (AIM: KEM) was formed in April 2013 by a reverse take-over of GMA Resources plc by Joint Venture Kazakh-Russian Mining Company LLP (KRMC).
+Kemin Resources plc was formed in April 2013 by a reverse take-over of GMA Resources plc by Joint Venture Kazakh-Russian Mining Company LLP (KRMC).

 The Company is focussed on developing two deposits of molybdenum, tungsten and copper, at Drozhilovskoye and Smirnovskoe.

 The Drozhilovskoye molybdenum-tungsten deposit is located in Denisovski rayon of Kostanayskaya oblast, 55km northeast of Zhitigara and 31km northwest from the rayon center, Denisovka.
 The small settlement of Okrainka lies some 4km from the deposit.
 The deposit area covers approximately 6.6km2.
 In addition to the main valuable ore components of molybdenum (Mo) and tungsten (W) and Lithium (Li) the deposit is also thought to contain amounts of bismuth, beryl, rubidium, cesium, copper, gold and silver.